 The pandemic has caused huge disruption to both consumer demand and supply chains around the world.
 In response, businesses are working hard to find greater profitability and to identify new areas of growth.
 In the midst of this uncertainty is an opportunity.
 New tools make it possible to better automate decisions on media and marketing, allowing businesses to leverage their data and find growth opportunities wherever they may be.

 The distinction between “online” and “offline” sales channels has been blurring for years.
 And today’s complex, meandering consumer journeys serve only to further complicate these definitions.

-Marketing organizations are uniquely positioned to help businesses be ready for a future where “online” and “offline” mean less and less.
+Marketing organisations are uniquely positioned to help businesses be ready for a future where “online” and “offline” mean less and less.
 Marketing can best drive the business transformation required to meet dynamic consumer demand with nimble strategies for everything from advertising to product offerings to customer service and point-of-sale experiences.
-And through that transformation, businesses can drive results while building the organizational agility and resilience needed to be ready for what’s next — even when tomorrow is uncertain.
+And through that transformation, businesses can drive results while building the organisational agility and resilience needed to be ready for what’s next — even when tomorrow is uncertain.

 Like nearly all pandemic-era shifts, the trend confounding online and offline consumer journeys has been gaining momentum for years.
 The imperative for legacy retail brands to have strong e-commerce presences grows every year, even as we’re also seeing more digital-native brands open brick-and-mortar stores to attract new customers.

 These already dizzying consumer paths have been spun around again by a rush to shop online, unlike anything businesses had previously experienced.
 One study reported an 87% surge in e-commerce penetration in 2020, growing more in a few short months than it had in the previous decade.1